adoptium/temurin-build/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Most major feature requests are made over at the [TSC](https://github.com/AdoptOpenJDK/TSC/).
+Features that impact the whole project (e.g. Adding a new OpenJDK distribution)are made over at the [TSC](https://github.com/AdoptOpenJDK/TSC/).